light314/poeaa/README.md

-# Patterns of Enterprise Application Architecture - by Martin Fowler
+# Patterns of Enterprise Application Architecture
 This is a repository of sample project that I will create for learning and practising the various patterns listed in the book PoEAA.
 The list of patterns in the book are given below

 ## Domain Logic Patterns